PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 #### Network Requirements

-- **Connectivity**: No internet or local network required for current functionality.
+- **Connectivity**: No internet or local network is required for current functionality.
 - **Future Plans**: Potential for online template sharing or remote battle functionality in later development phases.